Categories

 pCG->makeDelaunay(minLen);

-The makeDelaunay(double minLen) method in the above code makes it possible.
-It subdivides the constraint-edges recursively until the adjacent triangles satisfy the empty-circle condition.
-It’s minLen parameter prevents excessive subdivision in narrow settings.
+The makeDelaunay(double minLen) method in the above code facilitates this process.
+It recursively subdivides the constraint edges until the adjacent triangles meet the empty-circle condition.
+Thereby, the minLen parameter prevents excessive subdivision in narrow geometric scenarios.

 4 replies on “Constraint Edges – Example3”